-No ltem Quality level of technical requirement Test procedure Vessel handling simulator Radar simulator 49.
+No Item Quality level of technical requirement Test procedure Vessel handling simulator Radar simulator 49.
 Ambient noise Engine noises are reproduced in a realistic manner.
 The engine noises have to be tested in quiet weather and sea conditions by assessing the noises for all engine speeds.
-It has to be determined if the engine sound is audible and if volume level and sound are appropriate. x x 50.
+It has to be determined if the engine sound is audible and if volume level and sound are appropriate. x х 50.
 External noise sources (e.g. engine noises, audible warning signals and anchor).
 Single sound signals are played in a realistic way, but cannot be located acoustically.
 As a first step on the wheelhouse of the stationary own craft, all available sound signals are activated one after the other.
 It is assessed whether the sound signals are realistic regarding sound and volume levels.
 In a second step, the same sound signals are activated on another craft, whereas the distance to the craft is modified.
 It has to be examined, if the correct signal sounds and if the volume levels are played in the right way.
 All operable auxiliary power units (e. g. anchors) on craft's wheelhouse are activated separately.
 It has to be verified whether the operating status is acoustically perceivable. x 51.
 External noise (sound signals) Sound signals from target craft shall be hearable.
-During an exercise a sound signal from a target craft shall be given. x 52.
+During an exercise a sound signal from a target craft shall be given. х 52.
 Internal acoustic information Acoustic signals from bridge devices sound realistically, but are played by speakers located on the console of the simulator.
 All acoustic signals of all available wheelhouse devices are activated one after the other.
-It is tested whether the signals are emitted by the devices themselves or by the speakers of the simulator and how far they sound realistic. x 53.
+It is tested whether the signals are emitted by the devices themselves or by the speakers of the simulator and how far they sound realistic. х 53.
 Listening The operator is able to listen to all noises from the craft's wheelhouse.
-Within the scope of a simulation it has to be tested whether sounds from craft's wheelhouse are transmitted clearly and x understandably and if the volume level is adjustable.

-synchronously with the replay of the simulation.
+Within the scope of a simulation it has to be tested whether sounds from craft's wheelhouse are transmitted clearly and understandably and if the volume level is adjustable. х 54.
+Recording Sounds from craft's wheelhouse are recorded synchronously with the simulation.
 An exercise is executed including radio communication and sounds.
-Replay must show a proper audible recording synchronously with the simulation.
+Replay must show a proper audible recording synchronously with the replay of the simulation. х